- Bishop Filevich Ukrainian Bilingual School - Saskatoon

 - St. George’s Seniors' Residence - Saskatoon

 - St. Volodymyr Villa Corp. - Saskatoon

 November Birthday Party at St. Joseph’s Home – Saskatoon

-Come out on Sunday, June 10th at 1:30 pm, and join with the Sisters of St. Joseph, as we celebrate together with the June birthday celebrants, their families, residents and the sponsoring group for an afternoon Birthday Party celebration, sponsored by Ss.
+Come out on Sunday, June 10th at 1:30 pm, and join with the Sisters of St. Joseph, as we celebrate together with the June birthday celebrants, their families and the residents for an afternoon Birthday Party celebration, sponsored by Ss.
 Peter & Paul Parish Branch, Saskatoon, with fellowship, snacks and entertainment.